Qualifying care relief

 If you are a self-employed carer we generally say that your income period is the 12 months up to the date when you make up your accounts.
 So if you make up your accounts to 31 December each year, the period from 1 January to 31 December is your income period and the date to which you make up the accounts, i.e. 31 December, is your accounting date.

 HMRC also call this your basis period and the profits you will be taxed on for any tax year will be those to the accounting date ending in that particular year.
 So if your accounting date is 31 December, your accounts for the year ending 31 December 2018 will be the basis for the profits you are taxed on for 2018/19.

-Whilst for tax purposes the date you make up your accounts to is your choice, many foster carers do work on an April to March year which, as well as being the actual tax year, is also the year end used by most local authorities.
+While for tax purposes the date you make up your accounts to is your choice, many carers do work on an April to March year which, as well as being the actual tax year, is also the year end used by most local authorities.
 You may therefore find it simpler to use 31 March or 5 April as your year end.

 You can find more information on accounting periods and accounting dates by looking at ‘How do I work out my taxable profits?’ in the self-employment section.